metasnf: Meta Clustering with Similarity Network Fusion in R: Meta clustering

 \subsection{Identifying representative solutions}

 Within each meta cluster, the cluster solution with the highest overall adjusted Rand indices to all other solutions in that meta cluster can be considered as being that meta cluster's most representative solution; it is the most similar solution to all other solutions in its group.
-The solutions matrix can be filtered down to just those representative solutions as follows: \begin{CodeChunk} \begin{CodeInput} R> rep_solutions <- get_representative_solutions( + solutions_matrix_aris, + split_vector = split_vec, + order = meta_cluster_order, + solutions_matrix + ) R> nrow(rep_solutions) \end{CodeInput} \begin{CodeOutput} 5 \end{CodeOutput} \end{CodeChunk} There is one row in the \code{rep_solutions} dataframe per meta cluster, representing the solutions matrix row of that meta cluster's most representative cluster solution.
+The solutions data frame can be filtered down to just those representative solutions as follows: \begin{CodeChunk} \begin{CodeInput} R> rep_sol_df_1 <- get_representative_solutions(ari_matrix_1, mc_sol_df_1) R> rep_sol_df_1 \end{CodeInput} \end{CodeChunk}

+\begin{CodeChunk} \begin{CodeOutput} 5 cluster solutions of 87 observations: solution nclust mc uid_NDAR_INV0567T2Y9 uid_NDAR_INV0J4PYA5F 1 5 E 5 2 5 8 C 1 6 6 2 B 1 2 10 4 A 2 4 14 3 D 3 3 85 observations not shown. \end{CodeOutput} \end{CodeChunk} Now, there is only one representative row in the solutions data frame \code{rep_solutions} for each identified meta cluster.
 At this point, users have completed the core steps of meta clustering with SNF.
 The cluster solutions present in the \code{rep_solutions} data frame may be characterized as in a normal clustering workflow to identify a top solution based on the user's context.
-The following sections outline additional functionality offered in \pkg{metasnf} to assist with the characterization, validation, and visualization of generated cluster solutions.
+The following sections outline additional functionality offered in \pkg{metasnf} to assist with the characterization, validation, and visualization of these generated cluster solutions.